-The future perfect tense is formed by using the simple future tense of the verb to have (will have) + the past participle of the main verb.
-It is used for an action which will have finished by some future time or date as mentioned:
+The future perfect tense is formed by using the simple future tense of the verb have (will have) + the past participle of the main verb.
+It is used for an action which will have finished by some future time or date as mentioned.

-Statement: She will have sewn the patch on her jeans by nine o'clock
+- Statement: She will have sewn the patch on my jeans by tonight.

 The future perfect tense is used:

 to show that an activity will be completed by a specified time in the future.